cookgreen/Yuris-Revenge/README.md

 playtest-20190825

 ## Build
-Run "make.cmd" or "make.sh" and type "all" in the terminal
+Run "make.cmd" on Windows or run "make" on Linux/MacOS and type "all" in the terminal

 ## Install the content
 Note: Normally installing the content from the ingame content installer is enough.